kimgoetzke/kimgoetzke.github.io/content/powershell/useful-scripts.md

 ```

 {{< hint info >}}
-Remember to add it's location to path.
+Remember to add the script's location to Path.
 {{< /hint >}}